SheepNine/UnaryHeap/DEV_GUIDE.md

 ## Setting up git hooks

-Run this after checking out to ensure that you get the lint-rolling pre-commit hook.
+Run the following command after checking out to ensure that you get the lint-rolling pre-commit hook.
 Failing to do so may mean that your builds fail in Github instead.

-`config core.hooksPath .githooks`
+`git config core.hooksPath .githooks`

+## Manual delinting

+To see editor guidelines in your Visual Studio IDE, install the ['Editor Guidelines' extension](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.EditorGuidelinesPreview).

+If you want to run the lint roller without having to use the pre-commit hook, run the following command:

+`dotnet build -t:Unlint`

 ## Making Releases